M3ndux/21SkillsTraining/aboutMe/aboutMe.md

 [https://twitter.com/Mendux1](https://twitter.com/Mendux1)

 I am a second-year student at KCA University, doing Bachelor of Science in Software Development.
-Am a technology enthusiast who is committed to learning and interested in technology innovations, with aptitude for computer programming.
+I am a technology enthusiast who is committed to learning and interested in technology innovations, with aptitude for computer programming.

 ## Skills: